geotsad/Academic-Projects/Matrices and Vector Operation in C/README.md

 ## Introduction

-Welcome to the Matrices and Vector Operations in C. This is my first ever programming project as part of the Structured Programming course at my university.
+Welcome to the Matrices and Vector Operations in C. This is my first ever programming project as part of the Structured Programming course at my university in the 1st semester of my  studies.
 Although it might not be the best and most complicated project out there, it has a special place in my heart because this is the project that got me into programming.
 It is a simple C-based program that can perform various operations between matrices and vectors.

 ## Features